TrevorGHSeay/Polite/Documentation/Parser Structure Diagrams/Parser Structures And Additional Notes.md

 ## A Note to the Reader

-If yourself, or any one you know, finds confusion in the instructions written here or anywhere within the Polite Framework's documentation, please do not hesitate to let me know.
+If yourself, or anyone you know, finds confusion in the instructions written here - or anywhere within the Polite Framework's documentation - please do not hesitate to let me know.
 I created this project with the goal in mind to eventually allow anyone to create their own .NET language, and so will naturally mend any ambiguities wherever I see them.

 Thanks for reading and supporting the Polite Framework!